googlesamples/arcore-lightboard/README.md

-# Open Source Release of LightBoard..
+# Open Source Release of LightBoard.

-Light Board is a AR Multiplayer game for Android and iOS created to demonstrate the Cloud Anchors API.
+Light Board is a AR Multiplayer game, for Android and iOS created to demonstrate the Cloud Anchors API.
 Two players join a shared ARSPace and launch projectiles to try and take over all the tiles on their opponents board.

+How to build:
+* Open this project in Unity3D
+* Follow steps at https://firebase.google.com/docs/unity/setup to configure firebase
+* Build for Android using the scene Game/Scenes/ARCoreScene.Unity
+* Build for iOS using the scene Game/Scenes/ARKitScene.Unity

 This is not an officially supported Google product.